patrickDaly1/CPMSS/speach.md

 * Note all parts of assignemnt that are wanting to be marked need to be demonstrated in the video presentation

+# Usable for differing levels, entrances and exits (max 5 for each)

 # Explain functinality
 ## Car moving through system
     - cars are randomly generated in simulator and assigned an entry to queue up behings